 One-on-one sessions are held in the private studio.
 Retreat guests can make use of the stunning outdoor pool area, indoor relaxation area and the cave for reflection and private meditation.

 L’Għarix is a 5-minute walk from the Xagħra (pronounced shaa-ra) town centre.

-Gozo is one of 21 islands that make up the Maltese archipelago.
+Gozo is one of 21 islands that make up the Mediterranean archipelago.
 Inhabited for thousands of years, it shows evidence of historic immigration and rule by the Phoenicians, Romans, Arabs, Sicilians, French and British, among others.
 It’s known for its Neolithic Ġgantija Temple ruins, rural hiking paths, beaches and scuba-diving sites.